IMF Approves $772 Million Credit For Angola - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 10th Jun, 2021 ) :The International Monetary Fund has approved the immediate disbursement of $772 million to Angola as part of a three-year arrangement signed in 2018 to reform its economy.

-The Fund's board also approved an extension of the country's debt service moratorium until the end of December 2021.
+The Fund's board also indicated it favors an extension of the country's debt service moratorium until the end of December 2021.

 With the Covid-19 pandemic, the IMF had also authorized a credit increase of $765 million to help Angolan authorities fight the disease.